benclifford/CONFITURE/README.md

 * NeoPixel LED string (I blew up the first pixel, so I've cut it off)
 * Adafruit CircuitPython 6.2.0-beta.4
 * Rotary encoder with push button

+## Confiture v3 board

+In kicad-test directory.

+This works.

+Problems to fix if I make v4:

+i) the mounting holes for USB connector are too small, so the connector rides a bit high and is not as securely connected as I want.

+ii) There is no facility for protective capacitor and resistor.
+This is fine for small battery powered projects, but it would be nice to have the option to add: for capacitor, this could be entirely optional points across the power bus.
+For the resistor, probably ok to make it compulsory with an option to use a direct link not a resistor when placing components.